Jie317/dnnlab/README.md

 ### DNNLab

-An end-to-end framework for in-production experiments on Deep Learning models for binary classification task on sequetial data.
+An end-to-end framework to experiment Deep Learning models on binary classification tasks that involve large-scale sequential data, e.g. Click-through Rate (CTR) prediction in [RTB](https://en.wikipedia.org/wiki/Real-time_bidding) system.
+It meticulously takes care of any process other than model creation and data preprocessing, so that you can focus on model construction, parameter tuning and data preprocessing.

+This framework is developped with a set of platforms featured in data structures, data analysis and deep learning models construction, such as [Keras](https://keras.io/), [Tensorflow](https://www.tensorflow.org/), [Pandas](http://pandas-docs.github.io/pandas-docs-travis/), [PyArrow](https://arrow.apache.org/docs/python/), [Sklearn](http://scikit-learn.org/stable/documentation.html), etc.

-#### Usage on a complete new machine
+#### Usage on a Linux system

 - Install CUDA and cudnn.